aronpammer/WebCrawler/README.md

 usage: WebCrawler [-?] [-keephashtags] [-maxdepth <arg>] [-optimistic]
-       [-timeout <arg>] [-useragent <arg>] [-verbose] [-website <arg>] -?,--help          Print this message and exit -keephashtags      An url with a different hashtag at the end is the same url
- -maxdepth <arg>    Maximum depth (default: unlimited) -optimistic        Optimistic URL checking; don't add URLs to the queue
-                    that isn't in the same domain/subdomain -timeout <arg>     Timeout to use while loading the websites (default: 5000)
+       [-timeout <arg>] [-useragent <arg>] [-verbose] [-website <arg>] -?,--help          Print this message and exit -keephashtags      An url with a different hashtag at the end is a different url -maxdepth <arg>    Maximum depth (default: 99999) -optimistic        Optimistic URL checking; don't add URLs to the queue that isn't in the same domain/subdomain -timeout <arg>     Timeout to use while loading the websites (default: 5000)